pingcap/blog/2016-11-09-Deep-Dive-into-TiKV.md

 ### Membership Change

 To ensure the data safety, there are multiple replicas on different stores.
-Each replica is another replica’s Peer.
-If there aren’t enough replicas for a certain Region, we will add new replicas; on the contrary, if the numbers of the replicas for a certain Region exceeds the threshold, we will remove some replicas.
+Each replica is another replica's Peer.
+If there aren't enough replicas for a certain Region, we will add new replicas; on the contrary, if the numbers of the replicas for a certain Region exceeds the threshold, we will remove some replicas.

 In TiKV, the change of the Region replicas are completed by the Raft Membership Change.
 But how and when a Region changes its membership is scheduled by PD.
-Let’s take adding a Replica as an example to show how the whole process works:
+Let's take adding a Replica as an example to show how the whole process works:

 1. A Region sends heartbeats to PD regularly.
 The heartbeats include the relative information about this Region, such as the information of the peers.

 2. When PD receives the heartbeats, it will check if the number of the replicas of this Region is consistent with the setup.
-Assuming there are only two replicas in this Region but it’s three replicas in the setup, PD will find an appropriate Store and return the ChangePeer command to the Region.
+Assuming there are only two replicas in this Region but it's three replicas in the setup, PD will find an appropriate Store and return the ChangePeer command to the Region.

 3. After the Region receives the ChangePeer command, if it finds it necessary to add replica to another Store, it will submit a ChangePeer request through the Raft process.
 When the log is applied, the new peer information will be updated in the Region meta and then the Membership Change completes.

 It should be noted that even if the Membership Change completes, it only means that the Replica information is added to the meta by the Region.
 Later if the Leader finds that if there is no data in the new Follower, it will send snapshot to it.

-It should also be noted that the Membership Change implementation in TiKV and etcd is different from what’s in the Raft paper.
+It should also be noted that the Membership Change implementation in TiKV and etcd is different from what's in the Raft paper.
 In the Raft paper, if a new peer is added, it is added to the Region meta at the Propose command.
-But to simplify, TiKV and etcd don’t add the peer information to the Region meta until the log is applied.
+But to simplify, TiKV and etcd don't add the peer information to the Region meta until the log is applied.

 [Back to the Top](#top)